cotes2020/jekyll-theme-chirpy/_posts/2021-01-03-enable-google-pv.md

 ```
 {: file="_config.yml"}

 When you push these changes to your blog, you should start seeing the traffic on your Google Analytics.
-Play around with Google Analytics dashboard to get familiar with the options available as it takes like 5 mins to pickup your changes.
-You should now be able to monitor your traffic in realtime.
+Play around with the Google Analytics dashboard to get familiar with the options available as it takes like 5 mins to pick up your changes.
+You should now be able to monitor your traffic in real time.

 ![google-analytics-realtime](/posts/20210103/02-google-analytics-realtime.png){: width="616" height="557"}

 ## Setup Page Views

 There is a detailed [tutorial](https://developers.google.com/analytics/solutions/google-analytics-super-proxy) available to set up Google Analytics superProxy.
 But, if you are interested to just quickly get your Chirpy-based blog display page views, follow along.
 These steps were tested on a Linux machine.
-If you are running Windows, you can use Git bash terminal to run Unix-like commands.
+If you are running Windows, you can use the Git bash terminal to run Unix-like commands.

 ### Setup Google App Engine